 Downgrade Alert for Host Hotels & Resorts (HST)

-Host Hotels & Resorts (NYSE:HST) was downgraded from Neutral to Underweight at JP Morgan today.
-The stock closed yesterday at $16.48 on volume of 15.2 million shares, above average daily volume of 9.9 million.
+Host Hotels & Resorts (NYSE:HST) was downgraded from Outperform to Sector Perform at RBC Capital today.
+The stock closed yesterday at $17.89 on volume of 9.0 million shares, below average daily volume of 9.9 million.

 Host Hotels & Resorts Inc. is a real estate trust.
 The trust which owns or holds controlling interests in upscale and luxury full-service hotel lodging properties in areas that include Washington, D.C., Toronto and Calgary, Canada, Mexico City, Mexico and Santiago, Chile, as well as Italy, Spain, Poland, Belgium, The Netherlands and the United Kingdom.